aturon/aturon.github.io/_posts/2018-06-02-listening-part-2.md

 > because people won't listen.
 I say "On the internet, nobody can hear you being
 > subtle", and I mean it.

-That’s Linus Torvalds
+That’s Linus
+Torvalds
 [on talking and listening in OSS](https://marc.info/?l=linux-kernel&m=137391223711946&w=2).
 There is, of course, a long and continuing battle in the OSS world around codes of conduct, and Linus is often cited in these debates (by both sides).
-Given that the Rust community is firmly in the pro-CoC camp, it’s tempting to think that the kind of commentary Linus is describing here is simply not relevant in the Rust world.
+Given that the Rust community is firmly in the pro-CoC camp, it’s tempting to think that what Linus is describing here is simply not relevant in the Rust world.

 But notice that Linus talks about two things here: being subtle, and being nice.
 The “being nice” part is indeed covered by codes of conduct, and is by and